barv123/content-based-movie-recommender/README.md

 Item-to-Item recommendation is strongly anchored to the currently active object.

-In this implementation it produced:
+In the full benchmark it produced:

 - higher mean cosine similarity;
 - higher long-tail exposure;
 - broader catalog coverage;
 - lower average recommendation popularity.

-This makes it useful when immediate content context is important.
+This makes it suitable for contexts where immediate item similarity is important.

 ---

 ## Profile-Based

-Profile-Based recommendation aggregates several historical interactions and therefore creates a more stable representation of the user's broader taste.
+Profile-Based recommendation aggregates several historical interactions and therefore creates a more stable representation of broader user taste.

-It can recommend content that is less directly related to the current item while still being aligned with the historical profile.
+It can recommend content that is less directly related to the current item while still aligning with the historical profile.

-This makes it useful when persistent user preference is more important than immediate session context.
+This makes it suitable for contexts where persistent preferences matter more than immediate session context.

 ---